strinsberg/hockey-stats/README.md

 All desired categories should be listed in quotes, as in the example.

+**Be Warned** if you enter extremely general or loose conditions a very large number of results will be printed.

 It may be necessary to run chmod to make stats executable. more info [here](https://www.linode.com/docs/tools-reference/tools/modify-file-permissions-with-chmod/)

 # Categories